 Banquets were arranged according to a strict protocol that governed the placement of the guests or the nature of the food, according to calendar of abstinence days (no meat) or feast days.
 An officer took the role of master of ceremony and ensured that the guests were placed more or less close to the Pope, according to their importance.
 The Papal table, where the Pope ate alone, was installed on a platform along the wall opposite the Dressoir.
 The guests sat along the walls on wooden benches, the Cardinals on the east side of the room, the other guests on the west side.
 The tables formed a U and the service was administered through the center of the room.

 In the Tour Saint Jean (Saint John Tower), near the Grand Tinel, stands the beautiful Chapelle Saint Martial, which also includes works by Matteo Giovanetti.
 These works depict 35 episodes in the life of Saint Martial.
-The chapel is currently closed for renovation.

 The chambre de parement

 In the extension of the Grand Tinel.
 The Chambre de Parement is the antechamber of the bedroom of the Pope.
 The word “parement” signifies the set of tapestries that decorate the walls and seats.
 On the east wall overlooking the Benedict XII garden, remnants of the marble decorations make it possible to imagine the rich wall decor of this room.
 This room has been changed many times over the centuries, as evidenced by the visible marks on the walls.
 The Pope and the cardinals held secret meetings here.
 Important guests were also received here.